abcnews/interactive-plugins/README.md

 .is-reduced-motion .myThing{ animation: none; }
 ```

 An inverse class `is-high-motion` is also provided when reduced-motion isn't set.

 ## Developing

 This project uses Storybook where you can preview components, including light & dark variants: `npm run storybook`.

 The audio visual plugin functionality is best tested in production using the Resource Override plugin, or by creating your own document to link to your development server: `npm run dev`.

+All the plugins are bundled into the same script, but we have separate documents so we can track where the plugins are
+used.
+When releasing a new version, please update each CoreMedia documents.

 ## Authors